rust-lang/docs.rs/README.md

 docker-compose run web build crate regex 1.3.1

 # This starts the web server but does not build any crates.
-# If you want to build crates, see below under `build` subcommand
+# If you want to build crates, see below under `build` subcommand.
+# It should print a link to the website once it finishes initializing.
 docker-compose up

-# As soon as you see `cratesfyi "$@"`
-# you should be able to navigate to http://localhost:3000
 ```

 If you need to store big files in the repository's directory it's recommended to